 The part of the hearing aid that vibrates is held against the bone behind the ear (mastoid) by a headband.
 The vibrations pass through the mastoid bone to the cochlea and are converted into sound in the usual way.
 They can be very effective, but can be uncomfortable to wear for long periods.

 Bone Anchored Hearing Aids (BAHA)

-They're suitable for people who can't use a hearing aid but have hearing loss at a level where a bone anchored hearing aid would not help.
+They're suitable for people who can't use a hearing aid, but have hearing loss at a level where a BAHA would not help.

 Disposable hearing aids